youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 Stochastic Gradient Descent:

-Stochastic Gradient Descent picks up a random instance in the training data set at every step and computes the gradient-based only on that single instance.
+Stochastic Gradient Descent picks up a random instance in the training data set at every step and computes the gradient based only on that single instance.

 Pros:
 1. It makes the training much faster as it only works on one instance at a time.